doctrine/orm/docs/en/reference/second-level-cache.rst

 Composite primary key
 ~~~~~~~~~~~~~~~~~~~~~

-Composite primary key are supported by second level cache, however when one of the keys is an association
+Composite primary key are supported by second level cache,
-the cached entity should always be retrieved using the association identifier.
+however when one of the keys is an association the cached entity should always be retrieved using the association identifier.
+For performance reasons the cache API does not extract from composite primary key.

 .. code-block:: php